stecklars/dynamic-dns-netcup-api/README.md

 ### Missing
 * Support for domain root and wildcard / specific subdomains at the same time
 * Caching the IP provided to netcup DNS, to avoid running into (currently not existing) rate limits in the DNS API
-* IPv6 Support
 * Probably a lot more :grin: – to be continued...

 ## Getting started
 ### Configuration
 Configuration is very simple: Just fill out `config.php` with the required values.
+The options are explained in there.

 ### How to use
 `php update.php`